foss2serve/github-rollcall-activity/rollcall.md

 -------------------------------------------------
 _Are we doing this in reverse alphabetical order?_

+* Meghan Allen, University of British Columbia
+	* On Email: meghana AT cs.ubc.ca

 * Chris Murphy, University of Pennsylvania
 	* On GitHub: clwydboy
 	* on EMail: cdmurphy@seas.upenn.edu